golemfactory/golem-docs/src/pages/docs/creators/dapps/hello-world-dapp.md

 ## Choice of tools

-The example that we're going to show you here uses a very simple Python HTTP server.
+The example that we're going to show you here, uses a very simple Python HTTP server.

 On the other hand, if you're more acquainted with any other language or platform that enables you to easily create a simple HTTP server and pack it into a Docker image, go for it.